Qassem Lajami

-Qassem Lajami (قاسم لاجامي; born 24 April 1996) is a Saudi Arabian professional footballer who plays as a defender for Saudi Pro League side Al-Qadsiah.
+Qassem Lajami (قاسم لاجامي; born 24 April 1996) is a Saudi Arabian professional footballer who plays as a defender for Saudi Pro League side Al-Diriyah and the Saudi Arabia national team.

 His twin brother Ali is also a professional footballer and as of August 2023 plays as a defender for Saudi Pro League club Al Nassr.

 Career

 On 1 June 2019, Lajami joined Al-Fateh on a five-year deal.

 On 14 July 2024, Lajami joined Al-Qadsiah on a two-year deal.

+On 3 February 2026, Lajami joined Al-Taawoun on a six-month loan.